North Korea–United States relations: 2017 detaining of US citizens

 An American citizen by the name of Tony Kim, also known by the Korean name of Kim Sang-duk, was detained while attempting to leave North Korea through Pyongyang International Airport.
 In January 2016, an American student, Otto Warmbier, was detained at Pyongyang International Airport after allegedly attempting to steal a propaganda poster from his hotel.
-He was traveling with a group of Americans, all of whom safely returned to America without any conflict, while he was stopped by security and searched.
-Security footage showed him allegedly going into a banned area in the hotel and ripping out the poster from the wall and putting it in his bag.
-He claims that he was following orders from his church to take something from North Korea back to the church.
+The other members of his tour group, which including several U.S. citizens, were allowed to leave without incident.
+Hotel security footage allegedly showed Warmbier going into a staff-only area of the hotel and removing the poster from the wall.
 In March 2016, he was sentenced to 15 years of hard labor, but in June 2017 was released from North Korea, having suspiciously fallen into a coma-like state.
 He died a few days after being repatriated to the U.S. North Korea claimed that they had nothing to do with his death.
-The Chinese travel company that took Warmbier to North Korea as part of a tourist group has stated that it will no longer accept American citizens on its tours to prevent similar circumstances from happening.
+The China-based travel company that took Warmbier to North Korea as part of a tourist group stated that it would no longer accept U.S. citizens on its tours to avoid similar incidents.
 After Americans heard about Warmbier's death, 49% wanted the administration to act, while 35% did not.
 Of those Americans who wanted action to be taken, the most popular response was for the U.S. to tighten sanctions on North Korea, and the second most popular was a total travel ban between the two countries.
 United States military action was the least popular response.